Too dense to go through: The importance of low-mass clusters for satellite quenching: Properties of clusters: Quenched population and gas density profiles

-As previously discussed, more than 60\% of the galaxies quenched in our sample reach this state in groups or low mass clusters; i.e. with $13.5 \leq \log_{10}$ $M_{200}$ [M$_{\odot}$]$\leq 14.5$.
+As previously discussed, more than 60\% of the galaxies quenched in our sample reach this state in groups or low-mass clusters; i.e. with $13.5 \leq \log_{10}$ $M_{200}$ [M$_{\odot}$]$\leq 14.5$.
 This suggests that satellites get quenched after their first interaction with the ICM of structures within this mass range, independently of any subsequent mergers into more massive clusters.
 As massive clusters grow by the accretion of lower mass structures, most galaxies arrive in the final cluster already quenched in less massive progenitors.
-In the following sections we will study and discuss the possible physical processes that can lead to the quenching of galaxies in these structures.
+In the following sections, we will study and discuss the possible physical processes that can lead to the quenching of galaxies in these structures.

-Figure~\ref{fig:delta_frac} quantifies the relative abundances of the pre-quenched and in-situ quenched satellite populations.
+Figure~\ref{fig:delta_frac} quantifies the relative abundances of the pre-quenched and in situ quenched satellite populations.
 To increase the satellite number statistics, and to obtain more reliable trends, we bin our cluster sample in 10 sets based on their $M_{200c}$ at $z=0$.
-We divide the $29$ available clusters in ten sets of three, with the exception of the most massive set that contains only two clusters.
-The figure shows the difference between the fraction of in-situ quenched and pre-quenched satellites,
+We divide the $30$ available clusters into ten sets of three, except for the most massive set that contains only two clusters.
+The figure shows the difference between the fraction of in situ quenched and pre-quenched satellites,

 as a function of the mean $M_{200c}$ of each bin.
 The error bar on each dot corresponds to the binomial error associated with each measurement.
-This figure clearly shows that for low mass clusters, galaxies quenched in-situ are the predominant population.
-On the other hand, for high mass clusters the population of pre-quenched satellites becomes highly dominant.
-At M$_{200}^{z=0} \sim$ 10$^{14.6}$M$_{\odot}$ the dominant population changes from insitu-quenched dominated to pre-quenched dominated.
-It should be noted that more than 60\% of cluster galaxies that are quenched at present day reached this state in structures with 13.5 $\leq \log_{10}$M$_{200}$[M$_{\odot}$]$\leq 14.6$.
+This figure clearly shows that for low-mass clusters, galaxies quenched in situ are the predominant population.
+On the other hand, for high-mass clusters, the population of pre-quenched satellites becomes highly dominant.
+At M$_{200}^{z=0} \sim$ 10$^{14.6}$M$_{\odot}$ the dominant population changes from in situ-quenched dominated to pre-quenched dominated.
+It should be noted that more than 60\% of cluster galaxies that are quenched at present-day reached this state in structures with 13.5 $\leq \log_{10}$M$_{200}$[M$_{\odot}$]$\leq 14.6$.